joypersonal/controlmagent/README.markdown

 The controlmagent module is for installation of BMC Control-M/Agent 8 on Linux/UNIX.

-version 0.0.7: 26 November 2014 by Tomasz Wladyczanski
+Based on version 0.0.7: 26 November 2014 by Tomasz Wladyczanski

 https://www.linkedin.com/in/tomekw
 http://uid-0.blogspot.com